Admission & Aid

 Is an application interview required?

 For future terms: Yes.
-An in-person application interview is required in Denver for all invited applicants to the PsyD, MA-International Disaster Psychology and MA-Forensic Psychology programs.
+An in-person admissions interview is required in Denver for all invited applicants to the PsyD, MA-International Disaster Psychology and MA-Forensic Psychology programs.
 Interviews typically occur during the last weekend of February/first weekend of March.
 The MA-Sport and Performance Psychology program interviews will be conducted via Skype.

 What is the status of my application?
 When will I know if I'm invited to interview?